awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-license-manager.md

 + **Service principal names for AWS License Manager: ** `license-manager.amazonaws.com` and `license-manager.member-account.amazonaws.com`
 + **Names of the IAM service\-linked roles that can be created in accounts** when trusted access is enabled:  `AWSLicenseManagerMasterAccountRole`, `AWSLicenseManagerMemberAccountRole`, and `AWSServiceRoleForAWSLicenseManagerRole`\.

-  For more information, see [Using the License Manager–Master Account Role](https://docs.aws.amazon.com/license-manager/latest/userguide/master-role.html) and [Using the License Manager–Member Account Role](https://docs.aws.amazon.com/license-manager/latest/userguide/member-role.html)\.
+  For more information, see [Using the License Manager–master account role](https://docs.aws.amazon.com/license-manager/latest/userguide/master-role.html) and [Using the License Manager–member account role](https://docs.aws.amazon.com/license-manager/latest/userguide/member-role.html)\.